The complete guide to ecommerce fulfillment: Processes and solutions for 2026

 - Returns: Returned items are received, inspected, and either restocked or discarded based on condition.

-While it may sound simple—pick, pack, and ship—fulfillment is one of the most critical aspects of running a successful ecommerce business.
-It requires the right infrastructure, technology, and strategy to scale smoothly and meet demand across channels.
+Fulfillment is one of the most critical aspects of running a successful ecommerce business.
+Scaling smoothly requires the right infrastructure, technology, and strategy.

-Effective ecommerce fulfillment balances operational efficiency with rising expectations.
+Poor fulfillment destroys customer relationships and profits.
 Every step, from receiving inventory to delivery, shapes how your brand is remembered.

 Ecommerce fulfillment is a coordinated sequence of steps that relies on streamlined operations, accurate data, and integrated systems.
-Each stage is crucial and consists of multiple workflows, which we break down below.
+Each stage consists of multiple workflows.

 It's also essential that brands maintain accurate inventory data across all sales channels through their inventory management system (IMS) to avoid overselling and stockouts.
 While the WMS supports warehouse operations, the IMS offers a broader view into inventory counts, asset tracking, and statuses across ecommerce platforms and marketplaces.